t-wy/wds-tsubomi-lang/README.md

   - extra information regarding the word / URL(s)
 ### Images (画像)
 - img/
+### Scripts (スクリプト)
+- scripts/
+- csv_to_json.py, json_to_csv.py
+  - convert between csv and json to sync both versions
+- checker.py
+  - check whether the data are synced, and whether provided image paths exists
+- roll.py
+  - a sample script to pick a random entry without biases towards duplicate entries

 ## Additional Information (補足)
 - Only those with pronunciations different from the typical ones are included with pronunciations.